-Shanghai promises to improve food supplies, trade
+Shanghai easing virus rules, Hong Kong ending entry ban

 China’s infection numbers in its biggest outbreak since the start of the pandemic in 2020 are low compared with other major countries.
 But the ruling Communist Party has suspended access to Shanghai and some other major cities to isolate every case, fueling public frustration and warnings about the rising cost.

 Truck drivers who bring food to Shanghai and goods to its port, the world’s busiest, are hampered by multiple checkpoints and virus tests.
-That has led to long waits and reports some shipping companies and drivers are avoiding Shanghai.
+That has led to long waits and reports that some shipping companies and drivers are avoiding Shanghai.

-Under the new system, drivers are allowed through if they have a negative virus test within the past 48 hours, no fever and a “green health code” on their smartphone that shows they haven’t been to areas with outbreaks, according to Wu Chungeng, director of the Highway Bureau of the Ministry of Transportation.
+Under the new system, drivers are allowed through if they have had a negative virus test within the past 48 hours, no fever and a “green health code” on their smartphone that shows they haven’t been to areas with outbreaks, according to Wu Chungeng, director of the Highway Bureau of the Ministry of Transportation.

 “All localities should directly release them,” Wu said, according to news reports.